Base-de-Datos-II-CO02-Semestre-2023a/database/Triggers.md

 $$
 BEGIN
 CASE
-	WHEN NEW.tipo = 'Venta' OR NEW.tipo  = 'Perdida' THEN
+	WHEN NEW.tipo = 'venta' OR NEW.tipo  = 'perdida' THEN
 		UPDATE inventario
 		SET cantidad = cantidad - NEW.cantidad
 		FROM movimiento